When Ads Become Profiles: Uncovering the Invisible Risk of Web Advertising at Scale with LLMs: Results

 The \textbf{user-level} reconstruction performance is presented in Table~\ref{tab:user_performance}.
-The results at the user-level show a marked improvement over the session-level analysis and demonstrate the LLM's strong capability to reconstruct user profiles.
+The results show a marked improvement over the session-level analysis and demonstrate the LLM's strong capability to reconstruct user profiles.
 Gemini significantly outperforms both the Prior-Mode and Prior-Sampling baselines across nearly all attributes in both accuracy and F1-score.
 The most striking performance is in \textit{Gender} reconstruction, where Gemini$^\dag$ achieves 76.38\% accuracy and a 76.35\% F1-score, far exceeding the baselines and indicating a very strong and reliable signal in the ad streams.
 Substantial gains are also evident for attributes that were challenging at the session level.
-For \textit{Age}, Gemini's accuracy (41.18\%) is double that of the Prior-Mode baseline (20.84\%), and its F1-score (34.57\%) shows a seven-fold improvement over the majority class F1 (4.93\%), indicating that the model is not merely guessing the most common age bracket but is successfully distinguishing between multiple categories.
-A similar pattern holds for \textit{Education}, where the F1-score jumps to 34.37\%, nearly tripling the baseline performance.
-For \textit{Party} preference, the LLM's accuracy (41.60\%) and F1-score (25.82\%) are dramatically better than the baselines, suggesting that political orientation is encoded in ad content.
+For \textit{Education}, the F1-score jumps to 34.37\%, nearly tripling the baseline performance.
 The model's performance on \textit{Employment} is also noteworthy.
 While the Prior-Mode baseline achieves a high accuracy of 56.71\% due to a large majority class (employed full-time), its F1-score is low (24.13\%).
-Gemini, in contrast, achieves a higher accuracy (62.46\%) and a significantly better F1-score (35.63\%), demonstrating a superior ability to correctly identify users in non-majority employment categories.
-The only attribute where the LLM does not show a clear advantage is \textit{Income}, where both accuracy and F1-score remain low and comparable to the baselines.
-This suggests that while other demographic signals are robustly embedded in the ads, providing high-level contextual information can further refine the model's inferential capabilities.
-Overall, these user-level results confirm that aggregating ad sequences provides a powerful signal, enabling LLMs to reconstruct a user's demographic profile with a strong performance for most attributes, posing significant privacy risks.
+Gemini$^\dag$, in contrast, achieves a higher accuracy (62.46\%) and a significantly better F1-score (35.63\%), demonstrating a superior ability to correctly identify users in non-majority employment categories.
+For \textit{Party} preference, the LLM's accuracy (41.60\%) and F1-score (25.82\%) are dramatically better than the baselines, suggesting that political orientation is encoded in ad content.
+For ordinal attributes, \textit{Age}, Gemini's accuracy (41.18\%) is double that of the Prior-Mode baseline (20.84\%), but the MAE provides a deeper insight: the model achieves an MAE of 0.85 (NMAE 0.14), which is significantly lower than the Prior-Mode (2.04) and Prior-Sampling (2.11).
+An MAE below 1.0 indicates that on average, the model's predictions are less than one age bracket away from the ground truth.
+This confirms that the model successfully identifies the user's approximate life stage with high ``directional correctness.''
+A similar pattern is observed for \textit{Income}.
+While the absolute accuracy (9.11\%) remains low and comparable to baselines, the MAE of 2.73 is substantially better than the Prior-Sampling baseline (4.06).
+This reduction in error magnitude suggests that while pinpointing the exact income bracket remains difficult, the ad content contains a coarse but discernible signal of a user's general economic standing, allowing the model to place users in brackets semantically closer to the truth than random chance.